andrewjmcgehee/Kattis/README.md

 ## Zsh or Oh-My-Zsh Completions

 If you would like zsh or oh-my-zsh to complete katti's options for you, replace step three with the command below.
-Otherwise it is safe to discard the "_katti" file.
+Otherwise it is safe to discard the `_katti` file.

 ```
 $ python3 installer.py --zsh